 That title was quite a mouthful, wasn’t it?
-But in all honesty, I wanted it to be highly descriptive of a recent three-night long weekend in Seville with days out to Jerez for sherry and Jabugo for jamon iberico.
+But in all honesty, I wanted it to be highly descriptive of a recent three-night long weekend in Seville with day trips to Jerez for sherry and Jabugo for jamon iberico.
 You get the main idea of what was involved, surely?

-I will cut the chase – this wasn’t our normal weekend away.
+I will cut the chase – this wasn’t our normal weekend in Seville like we had before.
 This trip was our first outing post my husband’s operation (7 weeks later), and we were taking it very easy.
 We both got tired easily and we actually just wanted to get out of our house and get a bit of Spain in our system.
 And warmth.
 Or something like that.

 Thursday Evening in Sevilla